mawds/r-programming-intro/_episodes/03-testing.md

 {: .output}

 Writing such tests is cumbersome.
 The R package `testthat` makes it easy for us to write and run tests to verify our function behaves as we'd like.
 If you put your functions in a package (see, for example, FIXME), it integrates well with the development process.

+> ## Installing testthat
+>
+> Testthat is not installed on the university teaching machines.
+It can be installed like any
+> other R pacakge on CRAN, using:
+>
+>
+> ~~~
+> install.packages("testthat")
+> ~~~
+> {: .language-r}
+>
+> By default, this will install the package to a folder on your "P" drive.
+>
+{: .callout}

+FIXME - pre-process

 For now let's put our tests in a separate file.
 In this file we'll load the `testthat` package.
 An example of a file containing tests is included in the data you downloaded at the start of the course.

 ~~~